The Amateur Radio Service

 Equipment Collecting & Restoration

-The above radio was purchased in 1953 at an Army PX in Korea and was used for twenty years and then stored away in a garage.
+The below Hallicrafter S38 radio on the left was purchased in 1953 at an Army PX in Korea, and was used for twenty years and then stored away in a garage.
 This was one of Hallicrafters' first post WW II radios and it bears the styling mark of the famous industrial designer Raymond Lowery.
 When acquired it was a bucket of rust, pigeon droppings and spider webs.
 The paint was taken to bare metal and the electronics rebuilt where needed.
 It still brings in stations from around the world, demonstrating why Hallicrafter was called the "Radio Mans Radio" .
-Click on the following logo to learn more about the Hallicrafter Company and collecting radios.